-Many Merchants utilise Order attributes (Additional details) to provide additional context to an order to help them either prepare or fulfil an order in a certain way.
+Many Merchants utilize Order attributes (Additional details) to provide additional context to an order to help them either prepare or fulfill an order in a certain way.

 They are custom form fields that let you collect additional information from your customers on the cart page of your Shopify store.
 Order attributes are often referred to as additional details or cart attributes.